PRO100BYTE/ProjectArcade-Wiki/tutorials/customize-mega-bezels.md

-In RetroBat, the new entry "mega-bezel-advanced-night-vflip" is now available in the shaders section.
+In ProjectArcade, the new entry "mega-bezel-advanced-night-vflip" is now available in the shaders section.

 <figure><img src="https://i.imgur.com/r6R365E.png" alt=""><figcaption></figcaption></figure>